don-v/JSBooks/EloquentJS_3rdEd/P1_Language/10_Modules/notes/10_Modules.md

 Standard JS provides no such function as `readFile`, but different JS environments, such as the browser and Node.js, provide their own ways of accessing files.
 The example just pretends that `readFile` exists.

-To aovid loading the same module multiple times, `require` keeps a store (cache) of already loaded modules.
+To avoid loading the same module multiple times, `require` keeps a store (cache) of already loaded modules.
 When called, it first checks whether the requested module has been loaded and, if not, loads it.
 This involves reading the module's code, wrapping it in a function, and calling it.

 By defining `require` and `exports` as parameters for the generated wrapper function (and passing the appropriate values when calling it), the loader makes sure that these bindings are available in the module's scope.